jLantxa/mapache/README.md

 ## About

-`[[backup]]` *–placeholder name for the tool (I don't have a name yet)–* is a de-duplicating incremental backup tool written in Rust.
+`mapache` is a de-duplicating incremental backup tool written in Rust.
 It is a CLI tool to back up your data to a local file system or a remote machine.
 I started this project because the previous backup tool I was using no longer met my needs.
 I decided to create my own tool and learn something in the process.

-`[[backup]]` is still in an early development stage.
+`mapache` is still in an early development stage.
 As such, it is still barely functional, it is missing a lot of features, it is unstable, etc. But more importantly, it is a personal project and a tool I'm making to cover my own backup needs.

 The language of choice is `Rust`.
 I didn't choose `Rust` for any particular reason other than it is a language I'm learning now and it seemed sufficiently safe, performant, and ergonomic to use it.

-`[[backup]]` is inspired in its design by other similar tools like `git`, [`BorgBackup`](https://www.borgbackup.org/) and [`restic`](https://restic.net/).
+`mapache` is inspired in its design by other similar tools like `git`, [`BorgBackup`](https://www.borgbackup.org/) and [`restic`](https://restic.net/).
 It implements a content-addressable repository to store and retrieve binary objects and `content-defined chunking` to de-duplicate the contents of files.
 It uses the FastCDC algorithm for chunking.
 Each 'backup' is saved as a `Snapshot`. `Snapshots` are independent of each other and they describe what was backed up and when.
 Although the `snapshots` are independent, every new `snapshot` only appends the new information that was different from the already existing `snapshots`.

 To provide data protection, all data stored in the repository is encrypted and authenticated using 256-bit AES-GCM, with Argon2 for key derivation.

 ### Guiding Principles

-The development of `[[backup]]` is guided by the following core principles:
+The development of `mapache` is guided by the following core principles:

 -   **Generality**: The tool should function effectively across various contexts, from small to large repositories and diverse machine specifications.